Is it safe to travel to Sri Lanka during severe flooding?

 Six Colombo-bound international flights were diverted to airports in southern India on Friday morning as Cyclone Ditwah hit, reported local media.

-SriLankan Airlines told travellers: “Due to the adverse weather conditions currently affecting most parts of the island, SriLankan Airlines kindly advises passengers booked to travel with us today to check the latest flight status before proceeding to the airport.”
+SriLankan Airlines told travellers on 28 November: “Due to the adverse weather conditions currently affecting most parts of the island, SriLankan Airlines kindly advises passengers booked to travel with us today to check the latest flight status before proceeding to the airport.”

+It added: “In this time of unprecedented challenges and uncertainty, we, at SriLankan Airlines, stand in solidarity with the people of Sri Lanka and with all travellers journeying to and from our island during the prevailing adverse weather conditions.
+We extend our sincere apologies for the delays and disruptions that you may have been experiencing.
+Your safety has always been, and will always remain, our highest priority.”

 Most passenger trains have also been stopped after rocks and trees fell on the railway tracks.